 Haworthia are delightful, small succulents that form very attractive and singular, small houseplants.
 Generally easy to grow, the same best practices that yield healthy Aloes and Echeverias will also produce beautiful Haworthia.
 In terms of appeal, these low-growing plants form rosettes of fleshy leaves that are generously covered with white, pearly warts or bands, giving them a distinctive appearance.

 Light: Bright light, but not direct sunlight.
 These grow in similar conditions to other succulents.
 White or yellow leaves usually signify too much sun.

-Temperature: Warmer summers but cool in the winter (down to 50˚F/10˚C).
+Temperature: Warmer summers but cool in the winter.
+Down to 50˚F (10˚C).

-Pot the offsets in a small pot, using the same soil as the mother plant, put it a warm, bright spot, and make sure to adequately water.
+Pot the offsets in a small pot, using the same soil as the mother plant, put it a warm, bright spot and make sure to adequately water.

-Haworthia are not considered difficult houseplants to grow—if you can keep a pot of aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
-As with all succulents, the most dangerous situation is too much water—they should never be allowed to sit in water under any circumstances.
-At the same time, these decorative little plants can be grown in interesting containers such as tea cups and even miniature baby shoes.
-If you’re given a Haworthia in such a container, make sure the container had adequate drainage.
+Haworthia are not considered difficult houseplants to grow.
+If you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
+As with all succulents, the most dangerous situation is too much water.
+They should never be allowed to sit in water under any circumstances.
+At the same time, these decorative, little plants can be grown in interesting containers such as tea cups and even miniature baby shoes.
+If you are given a Haworthia in such a container, make sure the container had adequate drainage.
 If it doesn't, it might be a good idea to pop the plant out of its container and add a layer of gravel to the bottom to reduce the wicking action of the soil above.
 Finally, look out for sunburned spots on your plants.

 Subscribe to Receive News and Updates from World of Succulents: